naveenchandani/petclinic/src/main/webapp/static/Readme.txt

-Tis is a readme file
+This is a readme file